espocrm/documentation/docs/development/orm-value-objects.md

 * linkParent
 * linkMultiple

-BaseEntity methods in *getValueObject* and *setValueObject* will work for field types a value object is registered for.
+BaseEntity's methods *getValueObject* and *setValueObject* will work for field types a value object is registered for.

 ```php
 <?php